hardbyte/netchecks/docs/src/pages/docs/roadmap.md

 ## Open Source

-- Document the custom validation rules for probes (e.g. check that the response body contains a specific string)
-- Support for configuring probes using secrets (e.g. injecting API keys into http requests)
 - NetworkAssertion CRD validation and documentation.
 - Tracing support for better debugging.
 - Plugin architecture for supporting custom test types.